rhulse/kiosk-application-framework/README.md

 By contriuting to this project you assert that the work is your own, that it is not based on any commerical or copyright code, and that it was done on your own time, or on work time with the full knowledge of your employer.

-All you contributions will be licensed under the terms of this project's MIT license.
+All your contributions will be licensed under the terms of this project's MIT license.

-We a [Code of Conduct](./code_of_conduct.md).
+We have a [Code of Conduct](./code_of_conduct.md).
 Don't be a dick, OK!

 ## Running, Building and Testing